cloudfoundry/log-cache/README.md

 ### **PUT** `/v1/shard_group/<group-name>/`

 Adds the given source ids to the given shard-group.
 If the shard-group does not exist, then it gets created.
 Each shard-group may contain many sub-groups.
 Each sub-group may contain many source-ids.
-A shard-group will be sharded evenly across requesters (distinguished by each request's `requester_id`).
-A sub-group ensures that each requester receives the given source-ids grouped together (and not spread across other requesters).
+Each requester (identified by a `requester_id`) will receive an equal subset of the shard group.
+A sub-group ensures that each requester receives envelopes for the given source-ids grouped together (and not spread across other requesters).

 ##### Request Body